-The Process: Freshman candidates should submit the Common Application.
+The Process: Freshman candidates should submit the Common Application, as well as CMC's Supplement.
 CMC is an exclusive user of the Common App, and does not have its own application.
 The Admission Committee expects you to have taken the following: Four years of English; three (preferably four) years of mathematics; at least three years of a foreign language; at least one year of history; at least two years of science (prospective science majors should have taken at least chemistry and physics).
-For Fall 2015, CMC received over 7,150 applications, admitted 784 applicants and have projected enrollment of 346 students in the freshman class.
+In Fall 2013, CMC received over 5,500 applications, admitted 647 applicants and enrolled 337 students for a freshman class.
 The Decision: In reviewing each application, the CMC Admission Committee considers the whole person.
 There is no formula for success.
 Your high school record is the most important aspect of your application, but we also give very strong consideration to your extracurricular activities and leadership experiences, essays, letters of recommendation, and standardized test scores (we require the SAT or ACT; SAT subject tests are optional for all but home-schooled students).
 You've read about some of our current students and recent graduates.
 They have different backgrounds, talents, and interests.
 When they were applying, they had different SAT scores and GPAs.
 But they all share something crucial: a passion for learning and a commitment to the CMC community.
 They're eager to get involved, and not afraid to go their own way.
 That's what we want: people who will make CMC a better, more vibrant, and more interesting place to learn.
 Does that describe you?
 Then you should apply!
 Note for Transfer Candidates: We're looking for the same kind of students in our transfer applicant pool.
 However, we need some different information.
 Transfer candidates should submit the Common Application version of the Transfer Application.
+In addition, they should submit the CMC Common Application Writing Supplement for Transfer Admission.
 You may transfer as a sophomore or junior for the spring or fall semesters.
 The application deadline is November 1 for the spring and April 1 for the fall.
 (Data provided by Office of Admission and Financial Aid and Office of Institutional Research.)